Updated: Sep 26, 2021

 I tried countless products ranging from commercial toxic filled ones to the cleanest homemade options.
 I have done the curly girl method and tested my hair porosity, I have given up brushing and embraced scrunching, and after hundreds of hair masks I was about ready to throw in the towel (the micro fiber hair towel of course)😅.

 Until—my most recent pregnancy.
 My blood results came back from my pre-natal visit and I was shocked at the results.
 My hemoglobin has always been below “normal”, so that part wasn’t what shocked me, but the platelet count did.
-There were other numbers on my test results that, too, were extremely low.
+There were other numbers on my test results that, too, were extremely low, such as my vitamin D leveld and my B12 levels.
 My blood needed attention and as a health coach I knew that this was the missing link to so many other issues I was facing, namely my hair.

 Now, even though this is just my story, I have seen this happen with so many others from friends, family, and clients who experience the same symptoms.
 Yet, with myself, I didn’t even think to go to the source.
 As a society we have been taught to put a temporary fix on the matter and hope it heals us.
 For some people it does, for others, the issue is deeper.
 As for me and many others, the issue was much deeper, deep in the veins.

 The root cause of thinning hair